 Parameter Description Time Setup It specifies the modes to set the system time.
-Sync Interval It is valid only when Sync with Internet Time is selected.
-It specifies the interval at which the AP will automatically synchronize with a time server of the internet.
 Time Zone It specifies the standard time zone of the region in which the AP locates.

 Manual

 You can manually set the system time of the AP.
 If you choose this option, you need to set the system time each time after the AP reboots.